Current Cases & Projects | Judicial Selection Project

 Judicial Selection Project

 The education objective of the Project seeks to replicate the success of the historic visit by Supreme Court Justices O'Connor and Breyer to reservation communities during the summer of 2001.
-Since then, judges from the U.S. Courts of Appeals for the Ninth Circuit, Tenth Circuit and Eighth Circuit have been invited and have attended NCAI Conferences held in Sacramento, Denver and Rapid City respectively.
-In August 2011 during the Eighth Circuit Judicial Conference, Chief Judge Riley was joined by Justice Alito on a tour of the Pine Ridge Indian Reservation in a visit coordinated by NCAI and the Tribes in South Dakota.
-In September 2011, Justice Sotomayor visited the Jemez Pueblo, the Santa Domingo Pueblo, the Leadership Institute at the Santa Fe Indian School and the University of New Mexico.
+Since then, judges from the U.S. Courts of Appeals for the Ninth Circuit, Tenth Circuit and Eighth Circuit have attended the NCAI Conferences held in Sacramento, Denver and Rapid City respectively.
+In August 2011 during the Eighth Circuit Judicial Conference, Chief Judge Riley was joined by Supreme Court Justice Alito on a tour of the Pine Ridge Indian Reservation in a visit coordinated by NCAI and the South Dakota Tribes.
+In September 2011, Supreme Court Justice Sotomayor visited the Jemez Pueblo, the Santa Domingo Pueblo, the Leadership Institute at the Santa Fe Indian School and the University of New Mexico.
 During her stay, she expressed her view that a Justice needs to focus on only a few key priorities if they want to make a difference beyond their formal work on the Court.
 As pet projects, she said that she has prioritized education and American Indian law.
-The Project, through the National American Indian Court Judges Association, has extended invitations to Justice Kagan and Justice Sotomayor to visit Indian country in 2012 or 2013.
-The Project remains optimistic that each Justice will take advantage of these and other opportunities to learn more about tribal law, tribal judicial systems and the challenges facing tribal governments.
+At the recent Tenth Circuit Judicial Conference held in Colorado Springs, John Echohawk was able to meet and talk with Justice Sotomayor regarding a possible visit to Indian country.